scottzach1/Project-Beans/project_requirement/project-requirement.md

 ### 5.3 Risks

-The content below outlines the 10 most important risks that can impact achieving project goals.
-Attributes of each risk such as the likelihood of the risk occurring and its impact is described using the following
+The content below outlines the 10 most important risks that threaten the completion of the project goals.
+Attributes of each risk such as the likelihood of occurrance and extent of impact are described as follows:
-levels:

  - Likelihood: - Unlikely, Likely, Very Likely
  - Impact - Mild, Moderate, Severe